iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.nj.gov.covidalert 1 reviews"/>
 </p>

+> Don't work!!
+Just useless.
+Deinstalling.<br> :date: __2021-03-20 22:44:41__

+> Doesn't help where you can be vaccinated & when<br> :date: __2021-03-19 20:09:05__

+> Opt-Out<br> :date: __2021-03-19 00:51:00__

+> Uninstalling.
+Does not give exposure alerts.
+I did not update the app to say I had covid, but the state knows and called me.
+I don't get exposure notifications when I'm at my house.
+The whole reason I downloaded this was to be notified of possible exposure and I have never gotten a notification ever.
+Waste of time.<br> :date: __2021-03-18 07:41:20__

 > bad<br> :date: __2021-03-13 16:48:24__

 > Has ANYONE on this review thread been notified of a positive Covid-19 contact?
 Anyone?
 I was encouraged to download and use this app when I was first tested in Union County.
 I checked in with my status every day, for many months.
 I have NEVER been notified of a potential Covid-19 exposure.
 As a first responder, I know that I have been within close contact with dozens of Covid-positive people.
 I have lost confidence that this is a valid weapon against the continuing pandemic.<br> :date: __2021-03-09 16:28:14__